-52. Oil and Gas Cooperation.
-The SASEC Regional Gas and Petroleum Working Group (RGP-WG) was established with the aim of enhancing the gas and fuel supply chain the SASEC subregion; it is being supported by RETA 9584.
-The RGP-WG's inception meeting, held in Delhi, India (December 2018), agreed on the WG's priority tasks such as reviewing prospects for SASEC oil and gas cooperation and sharing knowledge on technological advances in the oil and gas sector.
+53. Oil and Gas Cooperation.
+The SASEC Regional Gas and Petroleum Working Group (RGP-WG) was established with the aim of enhancing the gas and fuel supply chain in the SASEC subregion; it is being supported by RETA 9584.
+The RGP-WG's inception meeting, held in Delhi, India (December 2018), agreed on the working groups's priority tasks such as reviewing the prospects for SASEC oil and gas cooperation and sharing knowledge on technological advances in the oil and gas sector.

-53. Progress.
-Recent major progress in terms of projects is the ADB commitment of a total of \$416 million for three power transmission projects in Nepal in 2020-2021 to build future capacity to allow export of surplus power.
-This includes \$235 million for SASEC Power Transmission and Distribution System Strengthening Project (August 2020) to complete the reinforcement and modernization of power supply system in Kathmandu, and begin strengthening distribution systems outside of Kathmandu.
-These will enable evacuation of hydropower to the main load center in Kathmandu and other load centers, while excess power is traded with neighboring countries.
-The Bangladesh Dhaka- Western Zone Grid Expansion (ADB commitment of \$300 million in December 2019) focuses on remaining deficiencies in the transmission system to enhance power transfer capacity to the load centers in the southern and western zones, and to strengthen in-country power transfer capacity for increased cross-border power trade with India.
-ADB is supporting SASEC energy regional technical assistance (approved in September 2018 for \$2 million) to support the SASEC Cross-Border Power Trade Working Group (SPT-WG)22 in undertaking oversight and coordination in sharing knowledge in regional power trade and renewable energy and energy efficiency measures.23
+54. Progress.
+Recent major progress in terms of projects is the ADB commitment of a total of \$416 million for three power transmission projects in Nepal in 2020-2021 to build future capacity to allow the export of surplus power.
+This includes \$235 million for the SASEC Power Transmission and Distribution System Strengthening Project (August 2020) to complete the reinforcement and modernization of power supply system in Kathmandu and begin strengthening distribution systems outside of Kathmandu.
+These will enable the evacuation of hydropower to the main load center in Kathmandu and other load centers, while excess power is traded with neighboring countries.
+The Bangladesh Dhaka Western Zone Grid Expansion (ADB commitment of \$300 million in December 2019) focuses on the remaining deficiencies in the transmission system to enhance power transfer capacity to the load centers in the southern and western zones, and to strengthen in-country power transfer capacity for increased cross-border power trade with India.
+ADB is supporting SASEC energy regional technical assistance (approved in September 2018 for \$2 million) to support the SASEC Cross-Border Power Trade Working Group (SPT-WG)23 in undertaking oversight and coordination in sharing knowledge in regional power trade and renewable energy and energy efficiency measures.24

-54. Enhanced SASEC trading of renewable hydropower from Nepal and Bhutan to Bangladesh and India can be a strong driver of post COVID-19 green recovery.
-As cross-border electricity trade under bilateral initiatives continues to advance, helping develop more robust electricity infrastructure and more reliable grid operation and power transmission across borders, there is a need for the SASEC Energy Working Group (EWG) to ramp up efforts to strengthen the subregion's transmission and power generation pipeline.
-These efforts are expected to lead to delivery of reliable and high-quality supply of electricity to the subregion's consumers, and consolidating the position of Bhutan and Nepal as net energy exporters of SASEC.
-The efforts of the EWG are also expected to contribute to the subregion's attainment of universal access to reliable power supply by 2030 and promoting sustainable energy for all, while contributing to the reduction of fossil fuel dependency of the subregion.
+55. Enhanced SASEC trading of renewable hydropower from Nepal and Bhutan to Bangladesh and India can be a strong driver of post-COVID-19 green recovery.
+As cross-border electricity trade under bilateral initiatives continues to advance, helping develop a more robust electricity infrastructure and more reliable grid operation and power transmission across borders, there is a need for the SASEC Energy Working Group (EWG) to ramp up efforts to strengthen the subregion's transmission and power generation pipeline.
+These efforts are expected to lead to